This house in Tempe, Arizona, uses earth-sheltered construction methods to help decrease cooling costs. | Photo by Pamm McFadden

 Like any home design, earth-sheltered houses have advantages and disadvantages.

 On the plus side, an earth-sheltered home is less susceptible to the impact of extreme outdoor air temperatures than a conventional house.
 Earth-sheltered houses also require less outside maintenance, and the earth surrounding the house provides soundproofing.
 In addition, plans for most earth-sheltered houses "blend" the building into the landscape more harmoniously than a conventional home.
-Finally, earth-sheltered houses can cost less to insure because they offers extra protection against high winds, hailstorms, and natural disasters such as tornados and hurricanes.
+Finally, earth-sheltered houses can cost less to insure because they offer extra protection against high winds, hailstorms, and natural disasters such as tornados and hurricanes.

 The principal downsides to earth-sheltered houses are the initial cost of construction, which can be up to 20% more than a conventional house, and the increased level of care required to avoid moisture problems, both during construction and over the life of the house.
 It can also take more diligence to resell an earth-sheltered home, and buyers may have more hurdles to clear in the mortgage application process.